Béatrice Balcou

 Ailsa Cavers, Aurélia Defrance, Marie de Gaulejac

-Former First Sight ambassador: Laure Decock
+Former First Sight ambassadors: Laure Decock, Johan Larsen

-Former interns: Sungyoon Ahn, Giulia Blasig, Zoë Brennan, Federica Buzzi, Antoine Carbonne, Paul De Toytot, Leonardo Dellanoce, Jef Declercq, Sophie Fitze, Maxime Goudron, Jelrik Hupkes, Martina Lattuca, Thibaud Leplat, Laila Melchior, Giulia Morucchio, Marielou Laforest, Marilena Lolou, Yoel Pytowski, Deborah Rozenberg, Jailee Rychen, Margaux Schwarz, Sepehr Sharifzadeh, Jeppe Ugelvig
+Former interns: Sungyoon Ahn, Giulia Blasig, Zoë Brennan, Federica Buzzi, Antoine Carbonne, Paul De Toytot, Leonardo Dellanoce, Jef Declercq, Sophie Fitze, Maxime Goudron, Jelrik Hupkes, Martina Lattuca, Manon Laverdure, Thibaud Leplat, Laila Melchior, Giulia Morucchio, Marielou Laforest, Marilena Lolou, Yoel Pytowski, Deborah Rozenberg, Jailee Rychen, Margaux Schwarz, Sepehr Sharifzadeh, Jeppe Ugelvig

 Former volunteers : Alice Beilig, Bas Blaasse, Sara Daniel, Damir Draganic, Antoine Guitou, Jonas Halkin, Shankar Lestrehan, Frederico Maccioni, Nele Möller, Alice Nataf, Lila Poimboeuf-Mahieu, Mary Szydlowska.